wg481/Vanva-Terminal/README.md

 ## What is it for?
 Nothing.
 If you want, you can use it as a replacement terminal on your computer.

+## What is the difference between Terminal.py and bTerminal.py?
+Terminal.py is the official release of the Terminal.
+This should be safe to run and contains the official features. bTerminal.py is the beta release, containing features that are tested but have no assurity in working correctly.

+## How do I work on it?
+Fork the project, take bTerminal.py, add something to it, and set up a pull request.
+If the features are good, nonmalicious, useful, and well designed, the code will be added to the main branch.